dustinpfister/blog_posts/_posts/canvas-example-map-scrolling.md

 categories: canvas
 layout: post
 id: 589
-updated: 2020-03-05 09:52:18
+updated: 2020-03-10 07:50:34
-version: 1.12
+version: 1.13
 ---

-Time now for another one of my [canvas examples](https://developer.mozilla.org/en-US/docs/Web/API/Canvas_API/Tutorial), this time I think I will make a basic example of a scrolling map.
-This is something that will come into play for many projects that are some kind of game that involves a large world map of cells or tiles.
+Time now for another one of my [canvas examples](https://developer.mozilla.org/en-US/docs/Web/API/Canvas_API/Tutorial), this time I think I will make a basic example of a scrolling map of tiles or cells if you prefer.
+This is something that will come into play for many projects that are some kind of game that involves a world map of cells.
+Many strategy and rpg style games come to mind, but that of course is not even the tip of the iceberg with this.

-This will be a basic getting started canvas example of a map, and moving around such a map.
+This will be a not so basic, basic getting started canvas example of a canvas map, and moving around such a map.
 So it might not be the best solution for large maps, as I have not put a lot of time into this to improve performance.
+It is not to hard to at least be aware of a concern of sorts though as the size of a map grows.
+The larger the map, the more cells there are, and as such the more there is to loop over when it comes to updating state and rendering.

 <!-- more -->